 [including the GNU Public Licence.] / opkg GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. pcre Release 8 of PCRE is distributed under the terms of the "BSD" licence, as specified below.
 The documentation for PCRE, supplied in the "doc" directory, is distributed under the same terms as the software itself.
 THE MAIN PCRE LIBRARY Written by: Philip Hazel Email local part: ph10 Email domain: cam.ac.uk University of Cambridge Computing Service, Cambridge, England.
-Copyright (c) 1997-2010 University of Cambridge All rights reserved THE C++ WRAPPER LIBRARY Copyright (c) 2007-2010 Google Inc Airights reserved pm-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 pm-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. / pm-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. / suspend functions for machines with Mac-style pmu Copyright 2006 Red Hat, Inc. pm-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. / suspend functions for machines with Mac-style pmu Copyright 2006 Red Hat, Inc. Based on work from: Peter Jones <pjones@redhat.com></pjones@redhat.com> pm-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. / suspend functions for machines with Mac-style pmu Copyright 2006 Red Hat, Inc. Based on work from: Peter Jones <pjones@redhat.com> This program is free software; you can redistribute it and/or modify it under the terms of version 2 of the GNU General Public License as published by the Free Software Foundation.</pjones@redhat.com> pm-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. / suspend functions for machines with Mac-style pmu Copyright 2006 Red Hat, Inc. Based on work from: Peter Jones <pjones@redhat.com> This program is free software; you can redistribute it and/or modify it under the terms of version 2 of the GNU General Public License as published by the Free Software Foundation.
+Copyright (c) 1997-2010 University of Cambridge All rights reserved THE C++ WRAPPER LIBRARY Written by: Google Inc. Copyright (c) 2007-2010 Google Inc All rights reserved pm-utils GNU GENERAL PUBLIC LICENSE Version 2, June 1991 Copyright (C) 1989, 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed. / suspend functions for machines with Mac-style pmu Copyright 2006 Red Hat, Inc. Based on work from: Peter Jones <pjones@redhat.com> </pjones@redhat.com> This program is free software; you can redistribute it and/or modify it under the terms of version 2 of the GNU General Public License as published by the Free Software Foundation.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.</pjones@redhat.com>
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA